Agata10/travel-log/README.md

 ## About
 The application allows user to track their trips in one place.
 They can add places to it, budget, expenses and create their own itinerary.
-What is more, the website provides map for searching new places: hotels, restaurants and attractions for chosen location.
+What is more, the website provides map for searching new places: restaurants and attractions for chosen location.
 <br/>
 Frontend part was created using Vite and React.
 I used many packages that are listed below for better user experience.
 I styled application with Materail UI, Tailwind CSS and CSS.
 For form validation I used react-material-ui-form-validator that allows use validator checks and easily display errors.
 <br/>